IWE Retrieve

 Links (-l)

-When enabled, includes documents that are referenced inline (not as block references):
+When enabled, includes documents that are referenced inline (not as inclusion links):

 # Main Document